-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Baltimore Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Baltimore Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 I was able to sleep comfortably for 7 hours.
 I would definitely recommend it, especially if you like to wake up to beautiful sunrises. – luis

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Baltimore-Washington International Thurgood Marshall Airport.

 What to Expect

 Baltimore Airport (code: BWI) consists of a modern, single terminal with five concourses (A-E), though technically, Concourses A and B are essentially merged into one as a result of renovations.
 Passengers can transit freely between Concourses A/B and C and between Concourses D and E. There are plenty of eateries and shops on the airside but few on the landside, with Concourse A/B offering the widest variety of dining and shopping options.
 WiFi is available, and mobile charging outlets can be found throughout the airport.
 For additional comfort, economy-class passengers can pay to use one of the private airport lounges.
 See Airport Lounges in the guide below for locations and rates.

 Sleeping in Baltimore Airport